 - The Philip C. Jessup International Law Moot Court Competition

-Kicking off with the preliminary round from Monday 15 July 2019 is the Administrative Appeals Tribunal Annual Mooting Competition.
+The preliminary round was held on Monday, 15 July, 2019 as the Administrative Appeals Tribunal Annual Mooting Competition.

-The aim is to expose law students to the merits review jurisdiction of the Tribunal, highlighting the differences between Tribunal practice and procedure and that of the courts.
+The aim was to expose law students to the merits review jurisdiction of the Tribunal, highlighting the differences between Tribunal practice and procedure and that of the courts.

-We have a fantastic team of students representing UOW for 2019:
+A fantastic team of students represented UOW for 2019:

 - Zane Wilde